sckott/rforcats/index.md

 ## Well, I dislike most dogs, but I like the one in my house
 ```

 Generally, if you are writing more than 3 lines of code to do any particular task you may as well write a function to do that task, making it reusable and (hopefully) more general.
+For more justification for this google the _DRY principle_.

 ## <a href="#packages" name="packages"/>#</a> Using packages